treesess/desktop3dpc/vCP260326 vcp voron/readme.md

 if you wanna build one, please let me know and i will sort things up and upload them for you.

 <img width="443" height="601" alt="image" src="https://github.com/user-attachments/assets/c98bf18c-269e-4254-a277-c04955016414" />

+The motion system is VORON2.4.
+X carriage is in the f3d as well.
+For the modification of bed into a seperate/independent one (to isolate vibration from the frame to the bed), i used a piece of concrete and 4 rubber footpads, not a neat design, may upload later.